 It Is Difficult To Follow

-As with many major life changes, it is a challenge to make the shift.
+Being a vegan as with many major life changes, it is a challenge to make the shift.
 But the truth is, as is often the case, once you have done so, it is as easy as following any other kind of diet.
-You might even be surprised at how little you miss eating meat and dairy, and you will feel so much better for it anyway that you won’t worry.
+You might even be surprised at how little you miss eating meat and dairy, and you will feel so much better for it any way that you won’t worry.